 After much discussion with Paul Fierlinger, and showing different examples to people around my work and home, I have begun practicing to simplify my 2D character drawings.
 There are two reasons.
 One is to add life, the other is to gain speed.
 I am not just simplifying the faces and adding stylization, I am simplifying the line work, with less emphases on perfectly clean and sharp lines.
 When I watched animation of this type, like the Kojiro Shishido short Naked Youth, or the anime series Kemonozume, it feels like it has more life.

-You may remember back when I started doing Anigen videos, I talked about an artist named Yasuhiro Yoshiura, who almost singlehandedly created a short 2D/3D, hybrid, animated film called Pale Cocoon.
+You may remember back when I started doing Anigen videos, the series which teaches you how to make anime, I talked about an artist named Yasuhiro Yoshiura, who almost singlehandedly created a short 2D/3D, hybrid, animated film called Pale Cocoon.
 I bought that DVD from Japan back then and studied it well.
 Lately I decided to check up on what independent artists like him were up to these days, and I discovered Time of Eve, a six episode original net animation (ONA as opposed to OVA) which he wrote and directed.

 This series uses similar techniques as his previous works, combining highly detailed 3D backgrounds and engaging camera work with fully hand drawn, 2D characters.
 The overall effect is nothing short of amazing.
 As you might expect from a smaller independent series, the show has very few locations.
 This is not a globetrotting adventure.
 The entire story almost takes place is a single cafe called Time of Eve, which does not allow its patrons to discriminate between humans and robots.
 Only a few scenes take place outside of this venue, in 3 or 4 other locations we see over and over.
 None of this detracts in the slightest from this amazing story.